-Interest income generated was \$64,522 for the year ended June 30, 2022.
+Revenue generated from interest income was \$1,387,318 and \$64,522 for the years ended June 30, 2023 and 2022, respectively.

 (5) Equity Investment

 On January 17, 2010, the Financing Corporation entered into a subscription agreement with INTO USF, Inc. (INTO USF), a Florida for-profit corporation, whereby the Financing Corporation subscribed for and offered to purchase 500 shares of common stock of INTO USF for an aggregate purchase price of \$250,000, or \$500 per share.
 In the subscription agreement, the Financing Corporation represents and warrants that its acquisition of the shares was for investment purposes only and not for resale or distribution.
 The Financing Corporation funded its subscription to 50% of the issued shares of INTO USF on March 15, 2010.